The one where the stakes were at their peak.

 Merdeen, Peri, Glitz and Dibber try and Sneak into Drathro's room via the food preparation system.
 Drathro activates the system, nearly slicing them with lasers.
 Dibber blasts away out through one of the walls into Drathro's room.
 Glitz sweet-talks Drathro into leaving with them and bringing the secrets with him.
 Drathro tells Giltz to tie the Doctor up.
 Glitz ties him with a slip knot.
 The Doctor contains the explosion to Drathro's room.
 Drathro dies and and the secrets melt.
 The Doctor muses over a few unanswered questions like "Who moved Earth out of the solar system?" and "what were Glitz and Dibber after?".

 Back in court the Doctor points out that the Valeyard's evidence actually helps him and states that it is his turn to produce evidence.
 The Inquisitor tells him that the Valeyard has not finished.

 The Doctor states "Wake me when it's over."

 - Aww, Look!
-They Really Do Like Each Other: The story is generally held in higher regard than many Sixth Doctor stories in part because it's one of the few times where we see the Sixth Doctor and Peri fulfilling the 'Best Buds' bit of Vitriolic Best Buds and actually enjoying each other's company for a change.
+They Really Do Like Each Other: The story is generally held in higher regard than many Sixth Doctor stories in part because it's one of the few times where we see the Sixth Doctor and Peri actually enjoying each other's company for a change.

 - Clip Show: Subverted, only new footage is used.

-- Colour-Coded for Your Convenience: The Doctor And The Valeyard
+- Color-Coded for Your Convenience: The Doctor and the Valeyard.

 - Earth All Along: It wasn't the ending, per se, but this story does feature the discovery (due to a Tube sign) that Ravalox is actually Earth and that it had been shoved half way across the galaxy.